nico/hack/notes/thread_local_mac.md

 I say "conceptually" because this is lazily done at the time a thread refers to any thread\_local for the first time.
-When that happens, the thread checks if its thread-local memory has been initialized, and if not, it creates a region of memory just for that particlar thread that has enough room for all thread-local variables in the program, and copies the right initial values for all thread-local variables into that region.
+When that happens, the thread checks if its thread-local memory has been initialized, and if not, it creates a region of memory just for that particular thread that has enough room for all thread-local variables in the program, and copies the right initial values for all thread-local variables into that region.